We are off for another adventure! As travel to some countries is getting more difficult...we took this opportunity to return to the East.

 We arrived ICN and greeted by our driver.
 We didn't realize it would take over an hour to get to our hotel.
 We finally did arrive at the Ibis Ambassador hotel.
 It felt like we were on a cruise ship due to the size of our room.

 I have circled our room. the section in between the 2 buildings is where we had breakfast.
-This is actually a picture from our room.
-Have to work on the hotel pix.

 Our Tour Guide, Jake from Here Korea Tours picked us up this morning.
 We had a private tour and started with Gyeongbokgung Palace which is the 3rd Palace of the Joseon Dynasty.
 There were 26 Kings that ruled from 1392 until 1910 which ended due to the annexation of Korea by the Japanese.
-The last princess died in 1989 ending the royal monarchy.
+The last Princess died in 1989 ending the Royal Monarchy.

 We watched the Ceremonial changing of the guard.
 This reenactment is played by actors wearing royal uniforms, carrying traditional weapons and playing traditional instruments.
 This reenactment is done up to 4 times per day depicting the changing of the guard during the Joseon Dynasty.
 During their reign, they replaced Buddhism which had become corrupt with the Confucian ethical system.